junxit/us-congress-bills-111/metadata.md

 - 2010-05-03 — Introduced in Senate
 - 2010-05-03 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S3037)
 - 2010-05-03 — Sponsor introductory remarks on measure.
 (CR S3037-3038)
+- 2010-05-06 — Committee on the Judiciary.
+Ordered to be reported without amendment favorably.
+- 2010-05-06 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment and with a preamble.
+Without written report.
+- 2010-05-06 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment and with a preamble.
+Without written report.
+- 2010-05-06 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 370.